 So what’s the secret?

-Salted European Style Butter
+European Style Butter (AKA Cultured Butter)

 If you’ve never baked with European style butter before, prepare to have your mind blown.
-European style butter is cultured butter.
-What does this mean?
-When making butter, fresh cream is churned to separate the fat solids.
+Here’s the magic – when making butter, fresh cream is churned to separate the fat solids.
 Typical butter stops here, but European style butter adds bacterial cultures to the churned cream.
 Then, it rests for a few days to ferment and develop a rich flavor.
 The end result is a creamy and flavorful butter that makes any dessert 10x better.

 You can also compare it to a fine wine, as aged wine has a much more complex flavor.
 It’s also the same reason why European style butter is a bit more expensive.
-That’s why I like to splurge on the butter and save in other areas, like using basic all purpose flour and store-brand white chocolate chips and nuts.
+That’s why I like to splurge on the butter and save in other areas, like using basic all-purpose flour and store-brand white chocolate chips and nuts.
 You won’t notice a drastic difference in using cheaper alternatives to the other ingredients, but you WILL notice a difference when using a basic butter over European style butter.

 The fastest way to cool brown butter

 Since White Chocolate Macadamia Nut Cookies usually have a pretty basic flavor, I wanted to bump it up a bit by browning the butter.
 But now that we know European style butter already as so much flavor on its own, it only needed a little bit of extra help.
-That’s why I only browned half of the butter in this recipe.
+That’s why I only brown half of the butter in this recipe.

 If you want to learn more about brown butter and why it’s such an amazing flavor enhancer to keep in your baking arsenal, check out my full post on how to brown butter.

-Watch how to make these White Chocolate Macadamia Nut Cookies:
+White Chocolate Macadamia Nut Cookies FAQs

 I haven’t tested it, but you can try swapping the flour with the same weight in Bob’s Red Mill 1-to-1 gluten free baking flour.
 I say weight because measuring for volume (aka cups) between regular and gluten free flour can be tricky.
 Gluten free flour is more dense, so it’s very easy to use way too much when measuring with cups.
 If you don’t have a food scale to weigh out your flour, fluff up the flour and then carefully spoon it into your measuring cup.